AmnaMazhar/PHP-Practice-Projects/task1-form/README.md

 ## Form

--User fill the form
+- User fill the form
--Data will be saved in database
+- Data will be saved in database